kruize/autotune/USECASES.md

 # ****Use Case 1**: Autotune - Config Recommendation for a User Provided Performance Objective**

+Autotune accepts a user provided "slo" goal to optimize application performance.
+It uses Prometheus to identify "layers" of an application that it is monitoring and matches tunables from those layers to the user provided slo.
+It then runs experiments with the help of a hyperparameter optimization framework to arrive at the most optimal values for the identified set of tunables to get a better result for the user provided slo.
+The trials provided by the HPO is fed to the Experiment Manager which deploys it to the application and then monitors the pods.
+After all the trials are completed, EM reports the result and generates the recommendation.

 **1.Using Bayesian Optimization to tune the OS**

 OS tuning settings are improved using Bayesian optimisation.
 Using the Node Tuning Operator, OpenShift enables the establishment of performance profiles for